Dalí exhibition at the Atelier des Lumières - A digital experience with XXL works

 - Through a thematic tourdive into surreal and metaphysical landscapes and find yourself in the heart of the surprising works of the artist with the overflowing imagination

-- The Dalí exhibition at the Atelier des Lumières, presents Dalí's monumental works are projected on the floor and walls of the studio.
-Up to 10 meters high, they let appear the details of the brush strokes, the lines and the play of materials.
+- The Dalí exhibition at the Atelier des Lumières, presents monumental works of Dalí are projected on the floor and walls of the studio.
+Up to 10 meters high, they let appear the details of the brush strokes, the lines and the play of materials

 - They trace 60 years of creation